 - Vocabulary Word Spider: Draw a simple spider illustration with a body and 8 legs.
 Place the vocabulary word on the body and a synonym at the end of each leg.

-- Creative Story: Write a creative story using the vocabulary word and my choice of 4 synonyms for the word from the spider on back.
+- Creative Story: Write a creative story using the vocabulary word and my choice of 4 synonyms for the word from the spider on the back.
 The more creative the better, using characters, dialogue, and a colorful illustration!

 - Presentation: Present my creative story to my parents for critique and encouragement.
 Check off here when complete: √

 - After your child has made his or her entries for a week’s 5 words, give him or her a short oral test, with the spiral notebook pages in hand for your reference.
 For each word, ask a question from each of the first 4 activities on the page.
 Have your child also share his or her favorite creative story of the week.